vdubya/BIMJSON/README.md

 **The extrusion attribute** is a special attribute of the slab object.
 It is usually a negative value extruding the slab polygon downward from the placement of the slab within the floor object.

 **The height attribute** of spaces define their height up to the ceiling.
-The height maybe be zero for open spaces without a ceiling (open fields, parking, roof, etc.)
+The height may be zero for open spaces without a ceiling (open fields, parking, roof, etc.)

 ## The Zones and Systems Arrays

 The space object contains a **zones array**.
 Spaces can belong to one or many "zones" with specific attributes such as "circulation zones", "fire alarm zones", etc.

 The component object contains a **systems array**.
-Components can belong to a multitude of building systems such as HVAC, Electical, etc.
+Components can belong to a multitude of building systems such as HVAC, Electrical, etc.

 ## The Link Object